UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 "Of course, Aunt Bethany.
 You wanta sing it for me?"

-A little cackle.
-"BYE BYE MS AMERICAN PIE!
+A little chuckle...and then, "BYE BYE MS AMERICAN PIE!
 TOOK MY ... " I almost had to cover my ears.

 We had dinner; she picked at a salad while going on about the cook.
 Apparently, he was also named Walter, which she thought was funnier than I did.
 I laughed anyway, and I noticed that it made her light up.
 It dawned on me that she might not have heard laughter at any of her jokes for a while, probably because she hadn't told a joke in a while.
 Most of the workers at the factory had retired by now, and I'm sure they were on pension, and perhaps they had moved away with their children.
 Those that remained were likely dead or in a nursing home.